sddevelopment-be/saboteurs/manuscript/managers/air_hockey_culture.md

 ## Simulate Cultural Change.
 Then Install an Air Hockey Table.

 ### Sabotage Technique
-Recruit a group of highly motivated, respected employees into a “culture improvement initiative.”
+Recruit a group of highly motivated, respected employees into a _“culture improvement initiative”_.
 Instruct them to collect widespread feedback with full organizational participation.
 Make a big public deal about how important and serious this is.
 Then… derail everything behind a fog of process, visibility, and false hope.